-Check out the latest in Market Merchandise, including our large Market umbrellas for those rainy Market days!
+Check out the latest in Market Merchandise – our large Market umbrellas for those rainy Market days!

 Our baseball hats sport the Market logo and look great on guys and gals!

-We also have Market Tees in a variety of colors and sizes, as well as sturdy, roomy, reusable canvas Market Totes.
+We also have Market Tees in a variety of colors and sizes and the popular sturdy and roomy re-usable canvas Market Totes.
 At just $10.00 either makes a great gift for friends, family, or yourself!

 We also offer Market Gift Certificates or “Market Money” tokens to thrill all of your foodie friends.

 Know your Farmer,

 Know your Food!